CaioWF/CaioWF/README.md

 - 🙋‍♂️ My name is Caio Weliton.
 - 🎓 I'm graduated in Software Engineering at <a href="https://www.ufc.br">Federal University of Ceará</a>.
+- 👨🏻‍🎓 I'm currently studying a postgraduate degree in Technical Leadership at <a href="https://faculdadefullcycle.edu.br">Full Cycle Faculty of Technology</a>.
-- 🔭 I’m currently working as Software Delevoper at [Compass.uol](https://compass.uol).
+- 🔭 I’m currently working as Senior Software Delevoper at [Compass.uol](https://compass.uol).
-- 🌱 I’m learning about Amazon Web Services and Clean Architecture.
+- 🌱 I’m learning about cloud computing (especially AWS) and Clean Architecture.
 - 👨‍💻 I'm a technology enthusiast and I'm always open to collaborating on innovative projects and ideas.
-- 💬 Ask me about `[Git, Node, Typescript, Vue, Javascript, Docker]`.
+- 💬 Ask me about `[Git, Node, Typescript, Vue, Javascript, Docker, AWS]`.
 - 😄 Pronouns: Him/His.
-- ❤️ Hobbies: 💻 watching movies, series and animes, 🎶 listening to music, 🎮 playing video games.
+- ❤️ Hobbies: 💻 watching movies, series and animes, 🎶 listening to music, 🎮 playing video games and ⚽ watching soccer.
 - ⚡ Fun fact: I spend a lot of time just looking at online catalogs.

 <br/>